Carbon reduction

 The Man in Seat 61 - contains much useful information and links to many timetable and online booking sites

-Rail Europe - online booking site covering a wide range of destinations - with an eNewsletter to provide ideas
+SNCF - European rail services - online booking site covering a wide range of destinations

 Car clubs